getify/You-Dont-Know-JS/get-started/ch3.md

 // Howdy, Grant!
 ```

-First, the `greeting(..)` outer function is executed, creating an instance of the inner function `who(..)`; that function closes over the variable `msg`, the parameter from the outer scope of `greeting(..)`.
-We return that inner function, and assign its reference to the `hello` variable.
+First, the `greeting(..)` outer function is executed, creating an instance of the inner function `who(..)`; that function closes over the variable `msg`, which is the parameter from the outer scope of `greeting(..)`.
+When that inner function is returned, its reference is assigned to the `hello` variable in the outer scope.
 Then we call `greeting(..)` a second time, creating a new inner function instance, with a new closure over a new `msg`, and return that reference to be assigned to `howdy`.

 When the `greeting(..)` function finishes running, normally we would expect all of its variables to be garbage collected (removed from memory).
 We'd expect each `msg` to go away, but they don't.
 The reason is closure.
 Since the inner function instances are still alive (assigned to `hello` and `howdy`, respectively), their closures are still preserving the `msg` variables.